HitKeep vs GoatCounter: Analytics for Teams That Outgrow Counters

 Section titled “1.
 Analytics depth without stack complexity”HitKeep gives you goals, funnels, ecommerce reporting, UTM attribution, custom events, period-over-period comparison, and landing/exit page analysis.
 GoatCounter does not offer any of these.

-The important part: HitKeep adds this depth while remaining a single binary with zero external dependencies.
+The important part: HitKeep adds this depth while remaining a single binary with zero external service dependencies.
 You do not trade simplicity for features.

 2. Team and collaboration features